kidpaul94/kmr-iiwa-gripkit-cr-plus-l/README.md

     roslaunch (folder_name)_moveit_config demo.launch

-Note: Currently, there are bugs in gazebo.launch
+Note: Currently, gazebo.launch does not run properly.
+This is because physical properties of some parts are not defined.